Aravindh-rollingout/NewAssignment/README.md

 2. You will have to run the python file mail_executor_main with the following command python mail_executor_main

-3. Make sure you have a MySQL DB with username and password as 'host' available for connection.
+3. Make sure you have a MySQL DB with username and password as 'root' available for connection.

 4. The terminal will directly open a window in your default browser requesting your authentication and permissions to view your mail messages.